Key Takeaways

 ✅ 5.1 Make a list of KPIs

-You will need Morningscore and Google analytics (or other tracking tool like Plausible) to track these KPIs, all depending on which KPIs you choose of course.
+You will need Morningscore and Google Analytics (or another tracking tool like Plausible) to track these KPIs, depending on which KPIs you choose, of course.

 ✅ 5.2 Set up missions in Morningscore